top of page

 Introduction

 The ICC is convinced that it has discovered the philosopher’s stone capable of interpreting all the events of the world, from the war in Ukraine to the success of rap and pornography, through the economic crisis and the election of Donald Trump.
-This is the theory of decomposition, a new period that opened at the turn of the 1980s and 90s with the fall of the Eastern bloc and a stalemate between the two classes of capitalist society: the proletariat and the bourgeoisie.
+This is the theory of decomposition, a new period that opened at the turn of the 1980s and 90s with the fall of the Eastern bloc and a stalemate between the two classes of capitalist society: the proletariat and the bourgeoisie ("Theses on decomposition", International Review n°107, 4th semester 2001 [may 1990]).

 Dogmatism, first of all, because it makes the alternative of war or revolution an immediate and permanent perspective, even though it is a historical perspective whose threat never ceases to loom and whose necessity is certain, but which does not force the bourgeoisie to unleash this weapon if other less destructive solutions are possible for it.
-This has been the case since the end of the Second World War (neo-Keynesian state capitalism and then the neo-liberal turn with financialisation, relocation, tertiarisation, etc.).
+This has been the case since the end of the Second World War (neo-Keynesian state capitalism, then turning to neo-liberal state capitalism in order to raise the rate of profit by increasing the rate of surplus value, with all the consequences that this has entailed, such as the financialization of the economy and offshoring).

 Impressionism, finally, because it is content to accumulate evidence of decomposition that seems recent in the light of its own relatively short history (barely five decades), instead of considering these phenomena from a historical perspective based on the long term, a perspective that reveals that all these phenomena, when they are not the organic product of capitalism, in reality date from the entry of capitalism into its phase of decadence, obsolescence or decay, terms that should only be used as synonyms for one and the same reality.